 Seating: 64 3rd class; later 31 3rd class, 24 1st class

 To Bluebell: 24th February 1963

 Built as an open third-class dining saloon, it was coupled to a first-class kitchen/restaurant coach for London to Bournemouth and Portsmouth services.
-In 1930 it was reclassified as an open third, No.1365, since its place as a dining coach was often taken by more recently built open thirds.
-In 1944 it was again renumbered, as 6802, on being requisitioned as an ambulance coach.
+In 1930 it was reclassified as an open third and renumbered 1365, since its place as a dining coach was often taken by more recently built open thirds.
+In 1944 it was again renumbered, as 6802, on being requisitioned for use as an ambulance coach.

-On arrival on the Bluebell, it was again coupled to 7864, as a static buffet arrangement.
-It was returned to passenger traffic in 1970 as No.1365, running sporadically as required, until removed from traffic pending a major overhaul, which it still awaits.
+On arrival on the Bluebell it was again coupled to 7864, as a static buffet arrangement.
+It was returned to passenger traffic in 1970 as No.1365, running sporadically as required, until withdrawn from traffic pending a major overhaul.